jean-michel-gonet/angular-backtest/README.md

 - ``Shows`` The daily NAV of our ``PORTFOLIO`` account, as a ``LINE`` referred to the ``LEFT`` axis.
-- Mind the ``normalize`` flag that is set to ``true``: it means that the concerned values all be divided by a factor so they start the chart at 100.
+- Mind the ``normalize`` flag that is set to ``true``: it means that the concerned values are all be divided by a factor so they start the chart at 100.

 ```
 this.ng2ChartReport = new Ng2ChartReport([